coraliewill/StatisticalModelling/README.md

 Genereralized Estimating Equations (GEEs) are extensions of GLMs when the covariance structure is unspecified (the correlation with outcome is unknown with the models parameters).

-## Mixed Effect Models: random intercet and/or random coefficient models
+## Mixed Effect Models: random intercept and/or random coefficient models

+Mixed effect models allow for either the intercept and/or the coefficient to differ accross values.

 ### Random Intercept Models
 yit = B0 + u0i + B1 x1it + eit

 ### Random Coefficient Models
 yit = B0 + u0i + B1 x1it + eit